SanaHassen/Elastic-Search-Project/README.md

 # Covid-19 tracker around the world

-The project aims to provide an efficient solution for analyzing and visualizing data on covid-19 that can be found on https://github.com/CSSEGISandData/COVID-19.
-To achieve this, we're utilizing a technology stack that includes Elastic Search, Kibana, and Cassandra, all orchestrated using Docker Compose to implement the pipeline below:
+The project aims to provide an efficient solution for analyzing and visualizing data on COVID-19, which can be found at https://github.com/CSSEGISandData/COVID-19.
+To achieve this, we are utilizing a technology stack that includes Elasticsearch, Kibana, and Cassandra, all orchestrated using Docker Compose to implement the pipeline shown below

 ![HomeView](images/archtecture.PNG)